Code4Community/Code4Community.github.io/tutorials/setup.md

 Once you reach the least page the next button will become an install button, and then you are done.

+## Part 5: Configure Git

+1. Open a terminal window (PowerShell on Windows, Terminal on macOS)
+1. Run the following command, replacing MY NAME with your first and last name: `git config --global user.name "MY NAME"`
+1. Run the following command, replacing MY GITHUB EMAIL with the email address associated with your GitHub account: `git config --global user.email "MY GITHUB EMAIL"`

-## Part 5: Install Visual Studio Code
+## Part 6: Install Visual Studio Code

 Once we have a modren browser and Git we can install our third and final thing which is Visual Studio Code.
 The link for that can be found [here](https://code.visualstudio.com/download){:target="blank" rel="noopener"}.
 You should land here: